maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `date`, `touch`, `echo`, `tee`.
     *   **Side Effects:**
         - Creates the `$LH_BACKUP_LOG` file if it doesn't exist.
-        - Formats the message with a timestamp and level.
-        - Outputs the formatted message to standard output (console).
         - Appends the formatted message to the `$LH_BACKUP_LOG` file.
     *   **Usage:** Should be used for all log messages specifically related to backup operations.